Curry Wins 31st Arnold Classic

 Curry received congratulations from Arnold Schwarzenegger, a check for $130,000, a Tony Nowak Official Champions Jacket, and the champion’s trophy from Carol Zawadzki of Midway Labs USA and Steve Slater of ROGUE Fitness.

 Bonac, of the Netherlands, who won the 2018 Arnold Classic and finished fourth at the 2018 Mr. Olympia finished second.
-Curry received $75,000 and a medal from VPX Sports and Jan Tana.
-Bonac recieved and $10,000 for Most Muscular Award.
+Bonac received $75,000 and a medal from VPX Sports and Jan Tana.
+Bonac also recieved and $10,000 for Most Muscular Award.

 In a surprise, Luke Sandoe of the United Kingdom, competing in the Arnold Classic for just the second time, finished third.
 He received a check for $50,000 and a medal from Europa Sports and Animal.